CrispenGari/pneumonia-infection/README.md

 ### Expected Response

-The expected response at `http://localhost:3001/api/v0/pneumonia` with a file `image` of the right format will yield the following `json` response to the client.
+The expected response at `http://localhost:3001/api/v0/pneumonia` or at `https://pc-djhy.onrender.com/api/v0/pneumonia` with a file `image` of the right format will yield the following `json` response to the client.

 ```json
 {